Skip to Main Content

 Wondering what journals to read for your department?

-The library team have created department guides where you can find a list of recommended journals for sourcing research articles.
-If you are interested in creating an alert for new papers, you can follow the guide on creating journal alerts.
+The library team have created department guides, (accessible on the home page through the subject guides drop down) where you can find a list of recommended journals for sourcing research articles.
+If you are interested in creating an alert for new papers, you can follow the NIH guide on creating journal alerts.

 Searching by topic?